 If you have any information to add about translator’s notes in the DipTrans exam, please comment on this article.
 For now, the best advice I can give is to avoid using them unless you have no other option, since they may be penalised.Doing the IoLET #DipTrans exam?
 Read these strategies to help you if you don’t understand something. #translation Click To Tweet

 8. Making an educated guess

-I hope this article has equipped you with different tools that you can use when you sit the IoLET Diploma in Translation.
-If you’re preparing to sit the DipTrans in the Spanish-to-English combination, please consider preparing with me on my Advanced Spanish-to-English translation course.
-I give completely personalised feedback, and do all I can to support my trainees.
-See reviews on my LinkedIn profile, and email me if you’d like to do a free level test.
+I hope this article has equipped you with different tools that you can use when you sit the CIOL Diploma in Translation.
+If you’re preparing to sit the DipTrans in the Spanish-to-English combination, please consider preparing with us on our Advanced Spanish-to-English translation course with DipTrans preparation.
+You’ll get completely personalised feedback and support.
+There’s a free level test if you need one!